code0monkey1/nexjs-13-fundamentals/README.md

 # The `styles` folder :

-This is the folder where we define all our styles and we import it to use them in out project
+This is the folder , with the `globals.css` file ,  where we define all our styles and we import it to use them in out project